bazen/gressus-tools/ReadMe.md

 ## Data Mapping

 You can map a source array to a target array and even apply filters and post converters.
-This can help you when programming Import-Scriopts with large datasets from one format to another.
+This can help you when programming Import-Scripts with large datasets from one format to another.

 ```php
 namespace Gressus\Tools;